How do I get rid of gout?

 What causes gout?

-Risk factors: The following factors increase the uric acid level in the body:
+The following risk factors increase the uric acid level in the body:

-- Diet: Eating a diet rich in meat, seafood, alcohol, and beverages sweetened with fructose (fruit sugar) increase levels of uric acid, which increase the risk of gout.
+- Diet: Eating a diet rich in meat, seafood, alcohol, and beverages sweetened with fructose (fruit sugar) increases levels of uric acid, which increases the risk of gout.

-- Obesity: Higher the bodyweight, higher the uric acid produced in the body.
+- Obesity: Higher the body weight, the higher the uric acid produced in the body.

-- Medical conditions: Certain diseases and conditions increase the risk of gout, such as untreated high blood pressure, diabetes, and heart and kidney diseases.
+- Medical conditions: Certain diseases and conditions increase the risk of gouts, such as untreated high blood pressure, diabetes, and heart and kidney diseases.

-- Certain medications: Certain anti-hypertension medication, aspirin, etc. can increase uric acid levels.
+- Certain medications: Certain anti-hypertension medications, aspirin, etc., can increase uric acid levels.